NYULibraries/mediacommons/mediacommons_imr_import/README.md

 MediaCommons IMR Import
 ============

-Before running open settings.json and fill the blanks.
-Also, add the Drupal 6 database connection setting to settings.php.
+Before running copy default.settings.json as settings.json and fill the blanks.
+You also need to add the to settings.php the information of your Drupal 6 database.

 ### Example: